Traditional Chinese Medicine

 In recent decades there has been an effort to integrate Traditional Chinese Medicine with scientific medicine.
 One important component of this work is to use the instrumentation and the methodological tools available via Western medicine to investigate observations and hypotheses made by the Chinese tradition.

-Traditional Chinese Medicine (TCM) in Canada Today
+Chinese Herbs in Canada

 We welcome your inquiry.

-Discover more about Traditional Chinese Herbal Medicine
+Discover more about Chinese Herbal Medicine

 - 5000 Years of Traditional Chinese Herbal Medicine